libtcod/libtcod.github.io/tutorials/python/2021/part-1.md

 Then a [tcod.Console](https://python-tcod.readthedocs.io/en/latest/tcod/console.html#tcod.console.Console) is created with the same size that was given to `tcod.context.new`, `order="F"` sets the console arrays to be indexed in `x, y` order.
+This is a convenient way to handle array indexes so we'll use `order="F"` a lot when working with NumPy.
+You might wonder why `order="F"` isn't the default [and there is an explanation for that](https://numpy.org/doc/stable/reference/internals.html#multidimensional-array-indexing-order-issues).
 These arrays are not being used yet.

 Now with `while True:` the game-loop begins, with the only way of existing this loop normally being the `SystemExit` exceptions implemented earlier.